Exam 1 Study Guide

 Asymmetric cryptography alleviates the problem of transmitting a key over an unsecure channel.
 However, it is considerably slower than symmetric cryptography.
 AES, for example, is approximately 1,500 times faster for decryption than RSA and 40 times faster for encryption.
 AES is also much faster than ECC.
 Key generation is also far slower with RSA or ECC than it is with symmetric algorithms, where the key is just a random number rather than a set of carefully chosen numbers with specific properties.
 Moreover, certain keys with RSA may be weaker than others.

-Because of these factors, RSA and ECC are almost never used to encrypt large chunks of information.
+Because of these factors, RSA and ECC are never used to encrypt large chunks of information.
 Instead, it is common to use hybrid cryptography, where a public key algorithm is used to encrypt a randomly-generated key that will encrypt the message with a symmetric algorithm.
 This randomly-generated key is called a session key, since it is generally used for one communication session and then discarded.

 Key Exchange